 Onboarding is less straightforward

 Another challenge is the onboarding process for Hubs, which is more involved than Flipbooks.
 With Flipbooks, the signup process was incredibly tight.
-You could start using the product in seconds, even before providing an email address (you can try it out here).
+You could start using the product in seconds, even before providing an email address.
 With Hubs, you have to go through at least 4 steps to get to the point of true engagement with the product.

 On average, about 50% of people aren’t making it through the full signup process on the first go, so they don’t reach the point of full engagement.
 We’re getting a handle on this now but it will likely be an ongoing process with many iterations.